 The above photo pretty much says it all.
 We never and I do mean never take a shot without our shooting sticks.
 We carry them every season of the year.
 There is at least one set in the box of every truck we have.
-We use them for hunting and as you can see in the photo, we practise with them.
+We use them for hunting and as you can see in the photo, we practice with them.
 The above photo was taken in 2002 in Caribou camp but it could just as easily have been on a coyote hunt or a gong session at the local pit.

 The directions to make them are very simple.
 The best material that we have found is the shaft of a broken laminated hockey stick.
 Here is how we make them:

 1. Cut a length of hockey stick shaft or other hard wood 32" in length.
 The approximate dimensions of the shaft are 1" x 3/4".